danielharrell/SumLect2015/Lost_Idea_LA.md

 unlikely to want this death, especially just to show we were devoted to something rather than nothing.
-And while the threat may be internal in this general sense, it is still external, I think, in a more specific sense.
+And while the threat may be internal in this general sense, it is still external, I think, in a specific sense.
 For if the threat to liberal education does come from within, in a question it would have us ask for ourselves about what it means to be educated, then while we may well